jpniederer/Dev-eryday/_posts/2019-5-12-Weekly-Update-May-6-12.markdown

 **Online Course(s):** [Using React Hooks][urh], [Tactical Design Patterns in .NET: Creating Objects][tdp]

-**Book(s):** *[Get Programming with F#: A Guide for .NET Developers][fs]*,
+**Book(s):** *[Get Programming with F#: A Guide for .NET Developers][fs]*

 ## On the Next...

 I'm going to continue working on Tesla2024 this week.
 As I said above, I haven't done any of the design work on it so far, it's just the default Gatsby design right now.
 I'd like to lockdown a color scheme, get some assets, and make it look presentable.
+Beyond that, that I'll continue to write more about the experiment and get it to where I can post updates.

+Outside of Tesla2024, I'm going to try to watch more of the videos from Microsoft Build.
+I've watched a few of the presentations already, but I've barely scratched the surface.

 [core]: https://app.pluralsight.com/library/courses/understanding-aspdotnet-core-2x/table-of-contents
 [po]: https://www.amazon.com/dp/B005TKC2CA